Current as of May 29, 2018.

 How long is my AmeriCorps VISTA service?

 VISTA members are placed at a site for one year (12 months).
-The start date for the next Oregon Public Health VISTA team will be in late February.
+The start date for the next Oregon Public Health VISTA team will August 31, 2018.
 VISTA members will attend an in-person Pre-Service Orientation (PSO) a week prior to their start date, with travel provided by the Corporation for National and Community Service (CNCS).

 Upon successful completion of a year of service, VISTA members generally can apply for an additional year of service (reenroll) subject to available placements.
 Not all reenrollments are approved, however if you are granted a reenrollment, keep in mind you may only earn two Eli Segal Education Award vouchers, including any time served in any AmeriCorps program.
 Members are welcome to serve additional years with the VISTA program, but will only have the choice of the $1,500 stipend upon completion of service.